Information alert

 This guide is for children and young people with Type 1 diabetes, and their families, to help manage high blood glucose levels and illness when using multiple daily insulin injections.

-• Your ideal blood glucose level should be between 3.6 and 9 mmol/L
+• Your ideal glucose target range is between 3.6 and 9 mmol/L.

 • Aim to stay in this range at least 70% of the time, and try to spend less than 4% of the time below 3.6 mmol/L.